StalowyAndrzej/django-loan-app/README.md

 ## General info
 This project is simple bootstraped form with ML API which connects to machine learning model and returns a response from ML model.
 The model file is in the research folder.
+App collects information about the borrower and decides whether the creditworthiness is good enough.
+Maximum loan amount: 20 000$ :)

 ## Main Technologies
 Project is created with: